-Begin your walk along the Hollyford River, retracing the footsteps of the indigenous Maori people and the island’s early explorers.
+Begin your 12-mile (19.5-km) guided hike along the Hollyford River, retracing the footsteps of the indigenous Maori people and the island’s early explorers.
 Enjoy interesting historical tales and interpretation of the forest and birdlife from your guide as you walk through native beech forest and alongside cascading waterfalls.

 At the end of the first day’s walk, you’ll be welcomed at Pyke’s Lodge for your overnight stay.
 Take a hot shower and enjoy a delicious 3-course dinner.
 Nestled beneath the converging mountain ranges and among native forest at the union of the Hollyford and Pyke rivers, the lodge is a great place to take in the often-spectacular views of the sun setting and rising on Mt Madeline and the Darren Range.

 After a hearty breakfast at Pyke’s Lodge, begin your day with a short walk to Lake Alabaster and learn about the history and geology of this stunning section of the Hollyford Valley.
-Cross Fiordland's longest swing bridge (optional), then enjoy a wilderness jet boat journey down the Hollyford River and across Lake McKerrow to the historic site of Jamestown, the intended capital of New Zealand’s South Island in the late 19th century.
+Cross Fiordland's longest swing bridge (optional), then enjoy a wilderness jet-boat ride down the Hollyford River and across Lake McKerrow to the historic site of Jamestown, the intended capital of New Zealand’s South Island in the late 19th century.

-Walk through the ancient Podocarp forest with giant Rimu, Totara and Kahikatea trees wrapped in massive Rata vines before visiting the New Zealand fur seal colony at Long Reef on the wild West Coast.
-Be on the lookout for the rare Fiordland Crested Penguin that nests in the surrounding rocks and scrub.
+Walk through the ancient Podocarp forest with giant rimu, totara and kahikatea trees wrapped in massive rata vines before visiting the New Zealand fur seal colony at Long Reef on the west coast.
+Be on the lookout for rare Fiordland crested penguins that nest in the surrounding rocks and scrub.

-Return to Martins Bay Lodge for lunch, and then take to the skies on a scenic helicopter flight along the rugged West Coast and into the spectacular Milford Sound.
+After about 5 miles (8.5 km) of walking in total, return to Martins Bay Lodge for lunch, and then take to the skies on a scenic helicopter flight along the rugged west coast and into spectacular Milford Sound.

 From Milford Sound, return to Queenstown or Te Anau by coach along scenic Milford Road.